google/ksp/docs/multi-round.md

 #### Defer symbols to the next round

 Processors can defer the processing of certain symbols to the next round.
-When you defer a symbol, you're waiting for other processors to provide additional information, and you can continue deferring the symbol as much as needed.
-Once the other processors provide the required information, the processor can then process the symbol.
+When a symbol is deferred, processor is waiting for other processors to provide additional information, and processor can continue deferring the symbol as many rounds as needed.
+Once the other processors provide the required information, the processor can then process the deferred symbol.
-You should only defer invalid symbols which are lacking necessary information.
-Therefore deferring symbols from classpath is not possible and will be filtered out by KSP.
+Processor should only defer invalid symbols which are lacking necessary information.
+Therefore, processors should **NOT** defer symbols from classpath, KSP will also filter out any deferred symbols that are not from source code.

 As an example, a processor that creates a builder for an annotated class might require all parameter types of its constructors to be valid (i.e. resolves to a concrete type).
 In the first round, one of the parameter type is not resolvable.
 Then in the second round, it became resolvable because of the generated files from first round.